milton-lopez/Image-Dehazing/README.md

 # Image Dehazing

-This repo contains a python implementation of image dehazing as described in **Non-Local Image Dehazing**, by Berman et al. (CVPR 2016) [1].
+This repo contains a python implementation of image dehazing as described in **Non-Local Image Dehazing**, by Berman et al. CVPR 2016 [1].

-Official MATLAB implementation is here: https://github.com/danaberman/non-local-dehazing

 # Table of Contents